Margaret of Valois: Rebellion and exile

 But suddenly, her gaoler, the Marquis de Canillac, switched from the royal side in the civil war to that of the Catholic League and released her in early 1587.
 Rumors at the court of France reported that she seduced him, but most probably he was bought by her.
 Her freedom suited the League perfectly: her continued existence guaranteed that Henry of Navarre would remain without an heir.

 Despite obtaining her freedom, Margaret decided to stay in the castle of Usson, where she spent eighteen years.
 Of her life in Usson, there is very little reliable information, so a lot of legends have gathered around it.
 Here, she learned of her mother's death and of her brother Henry III's assassination in 1589.
-Her husband, Henry of Navarre, became King of France under the name of Henri IV.
+Her husband, Henry of Navarre, became king of France under the name of Henry IV.
 He was, however, not accepted by most of the Catholic population until he converted four years later.

 During this time, Margaret was able to train, as she had done at Nérac, a new court of intellectuals, musicians and writers.
 She restored the castle and committed her time to reading many works, especially religious and esoteric ones.
 Even her financial condition improved when her sister-in-law, Elisabeth of Austria, with whom she had always had good relations, began sending her half of her income.

 In 1594, Margaret received a letter from her friend Pierre de Bourdeille, known as Brantôme, with whom she was in contact, a panegyric entitled Discours sur la Reine de France et de Navarre.
 In response to the poet's work, which contained several mistakes and false rumors about her, she wrote her Memoirs.
 She was the first woman to have done so.

 Her work was dedicated to Brantôme, and it consisted of an autobiography from her infancy to 1582.
 The Memoirs were published posthumously in 1628.
 Queen Margaret was also visited by writers, beginning with the faithful Brantôme, but also Honoré d'Urfé, who was no doubt inspired by Margaret to create the character of Galathee in L'Astrée, and Joseph Scaliger, who visited Usson in 1599.